 Debate over the new bill is set to open in February.

 Currently, California DUI laws impose no such restrictions.
 The Golden State does have strict DUI laws that permit harsh sentencing.
-To protect yourself and your rights, contact a trusted, respected Los Angeles DUI defense attorney with the Kraut Law Group to explore your possible defenses and responses.
+To protect yourself and your rights, contact a trusted, respected Los Angeles DUI defense attorney with the Kraut Criminal & DUI Lawyers to explore your possible defenses and responses.

 Have you been stopped for DUI in Los Angeles, contact attorney Michael Kraut at (323) 464-6453 or online.
 Our team is located at 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028.